TanyeeZhang/louvijan/README.md

 ```

 By setting the configuration file and multiple nested PipeLine, you can construct a variety of complex pipeline projects.

+Moreover, it can print the information during the scripts running to the log file.

 For more details, see `example.py`.